JagadeeswarP/Autonomous-QA-Agent-OCEANAI/README.md

 and lets you run them in a browser to validate PASS/FAIL results.
 </p>

-<p>All outputs are fully grounded in your uploaded project files — no hallucinations.</p>
+<p>All outputs are fully grounded in this uploaded project files — no hallucinations.</p>

 <hr>